-Assists with the coordination of hospital performance improvement activities Facilitates and assists with performance improvement projects for teams and departments.
-Provides education and guidance to teams and departments regarding performance improvement techniques and assists with application.
+- Assists with the coordination of hospital performance improvement activities Facilitates and assists with performance improvement projects for teams and departments, Provides education and guidance to teams and departments regarding performance improvement techniques and assists with application.

-Performs audits and medical record reviews.
+- Performs audits and medical record reviews.
 Collects, analyzes and reports on data collected from audits and chart reviews to appropriate committees, individuals or regulatory bodies in a timely manner.

 - Assists with coordination of TJC compliance activities.
 Participates as a member of the TJC Steering Committee and assists with Survey Readiness.

-Attends and participates in other committees and meetings at the hospital and at AHS as requested.
+- Attends and particípates in other committees and meetings at the hospital and at AHS as requested.

-- 3-5 years clinical background with knowledge or experience in multiple clinical areas in an acute care setting
+- 3-5 years clinical background with knowledge or experience in multiple clinical areas in an acute care setting;

 - Experience with performance improvement techniques, particularly data collection